bondhome/api-v2/README.md

-# Bond Api (2.0)
+# Bond API V2

-Documentation for backend and firmware api.
-You need docker to build/run/bundle the documentation
+Documentation for the Bond V2 API, used by Bond Bridge and Smart by Bond products.
+This is the _Local API_ used within the home Wi-Fi network.

+## Contribuing

+We welcome corrections and improvements to the API documentation.
+Please open a PR!

+By submitting a PR, you are agreeing to have your contribution licensed under the same terms as the rest of the docs.
+See LICENSE file.

 ## Build image